Binabh/vite-shadcn-turborepo/README.md

 # Turborepo starter with Vite+React app and shadcn/ui for UI components

-This is an official starter Turborepo.
+This is code repository for [this article](https://articles.wesionary.team/react-vite-with-shadcn-ui-for-ui-components-all-in-turborepo-8af3deafa58e).
+All the details about folder structure and configurations are explained in the article.

 ## Using this example